 The year 2008 began with a modest 4th at the 1st Leg of the ASEAN Circuit Tournament 2008 (GM Section A) in Kalimantan, he won the Mayor Allen Singson Open Chess Tourney in Candon City and then the Dubai Open (2008) in the United Arab Emirates with a score of 7/9 (TPR 2708), besting an international field that included 23 other grandmasters.
 In April, he won the “Battle of the Grandmasters” with 8.5/11 (including wins against Rogelio Antonio Jr and Buenaventura Bong Villamayor and a draw against Eugenio Torre) and a match against Susanto Megaranto (details immediately below in the matches section).
 In May, he came =2nd with 6.5/9 in the 1st Subic International Open, half a point behind Jayson Gonzales.
 In July 2008, he came second with 12.5/17 in the National qualifying tournament for the Dresden Olympiad held in November, represented Philippines in that Olympiad, placed =5th in the 4th Prospero Pichay Jr. Cup International played in Manila in September, and won the gold medal (+4 =3) for the top board playing for his club Tagaytay city in the Asian Club Cup.
 In 2009 he won Corus (Group C) (2009) with 9.5/13, one point ahead of fellow prodigy Anish Giri, but then had an average result of 5/9 at Aeroflot Open (2009) before scoring a stunning 9/11 in March at the Battle of the GMs held in Dapitan City.
 An ordinary 4.5/10 at the SPICE Cup (2009) in Lubbock, Texas was followed by his remarkable debut in the World Cup (see above).
 2010 saw him securing a reasonably successful result at Corus (B Group) (2010) where he came 4th with 7.5/13 and at Aeroflot Open (2010), scoring =7th in a huge field of GMs and IMs.
 His success in the 9th Asian Continental (see above) was followed by winning the 3rd Battle of the Grandmasters in Tagaytay City with 7.5/11.
 His subsequent results during 2010 were average to ordinary by his standards, although he finished with good results in the preliminary rounds of the Asian Teams Championship in November.

 So's inaugural participation in a super tournament was at the category 20 Tata Steel (2014).
 He finished with a solid 6/11 (+3 -2 =6), placing =4th behind Levon Aronian, Anish Giri and Sergey Karjakin respectively, and 6th on tiebreak behind Fabiano Caruana and Leinier Dominguez Perez.
 His next super tournament participation was a stunning success when he won the category 19 49th Capablanca Memorial (2014) outright with 6.5/10, a clear point ahead of second placed Lazaro Bruzon, notching a 2829 TPR.
 In June, he secured 2nd place behind Ivanchuk at the Edmonton International with a score of 7.5/9, a roughly par-for-rating outcome.
-The following month in July 2014, he participated in the category 17 round-robin ITT ACP Golden Classic tournament, in Italy, winning by a clear point with 4.5/6, thereby lifting his standard rating to an all time high.
+The following month in July 2014, he participated in the category 17 round-robin ITT ACP Golden Classic tournament, in Italy, winning by a clear point with 4.5/6, thereby lifting his standard rating to an all time high, while in October he won the Millionaire Chess (2014), pushing his rating and ranking to another all time high.
+He continued his upward trajectory in January 2015 when he participated in the Tata Steel (2015), placing =2nd with 8.5/13, half a point behind the winner Magnus Carlsen, and ultimately placing 4th on tiebreak behind co-runners up in scoring, Maxime Vachier-Lagrave and Anish Giri.
+This last result as elevated him to #1 player in the USA and the Americas in FIDE's February 2015 rating list.

 At the Japfa Chess Festival 2008 held in Jakarta in April 2008, So played the six-game Japfa Match (2008) against Indonesian GM Megaranto and won by 6-4 (+3 =3).
 In March 2012 in Skokie, Illinois, USA, he played and drew a four-game match (=4) with German GM Georg Meier.